 What most do not immediately consider is that the role of an authentic as well as passionate educator must go beyond imparting knowledge only.
 In fact, if you want it or not, teaching renders you similarly responsible for many other aspects of a student’s development.
 Several memorable encounters with disadvantaged students made me realise to what great extent this actually applies for deeply ingrained belief systems because educators have both the influence and power to guide and shape students at a crucial stage in their life.

-However, a teacher does not only have the responsibility to prevent the negative.
+However, a tutor does not only have the responsibility to prevent the negative.
 In fact, after working with barely motivated children of low self-confidence, I would even argue that it is way more important to foster positive developments.
 An educator’s key responsibility is to build up a student’s confidence.
-Considering the power of self-belief, it is not hard to imagine that a highly intelligent but insecure student such as Sophie could both remain at the bottom of the class or exceed all expectations depending on her teachers’ support.
+Considering the power of self-belief, it is not hard to imagine that a highly intelligent but insecure student such as Sophie could both remain at the bottom of the class or exceed all expectations depending on the support provided by the tutor.
 The same applies for cultural awareness.
-Despite coming from a very conservative and narrow-minded background, a student initially blinded by prejudices such as Tim in India could develop a sense of cultural awareness and open-mindedness which paves the way for a range of rewarding experiences and opportunities to personally grow – given teachers foster those developments.
+Despite coming from a different cultural background, such as Tim in India could develop a sense of cultural awareness and open-mindedness which paves the way for a range of rewarding experiences and opportunities to personally grow – given tutors foster those developments.

 Another thing many are often not directly aware of is that teaching should not only represent a ‘one way’ street where a seemingly experienced and qualified adult educates unknowing or unaware students about a particular matter.
 In fact, several students I taught, as well as my experiences as a student myself, made me